adslbarxatov/xash3d-for-ESHQ/README.md

 29. Some speed improvements applied to shotgun and mp5.

 30. Fixed mouse wheel's behavior and keyboard settings interface's inconvenience.

+31. Fixed 'gag' flag's behavior: now all scientists with 'gag' will be silent.

+32. 'Credits' section added to main menu; map for it may be selected by game configuration.

+33. Added 'Locked sequence' flag for all monsters.
+When set, engine will loop the sequence that is specified in monster's settings before its first damage, death or 'scripted_sequence' call.
+This feature works without 'scripted_sequence' entities.

 ## Known bugs